Page Contents

 #5 Find the Best Spots

-An experienced tour company should always be taking you to the best places, and it should be a mixture of touristy “must see” destinations and local hidden gems.
+An experienced tour company and the group leader should always be taking you to the best places, and it should be a mixture of touristy “must see” destinations and local hidden gems.

-These are often places you simply cannot find on your own, or you need an insider tip to find it.
-Make sure you check the itinerary to ensure the trip you’re spending your hard-earned money on is going to places that suit you.
+These are often places you simply cannot find on your own, or you need an insider tip to find them, that’s why you’ll have to join group tours.
+Make sure you check the itinerary to ensure the trip you’re spending your hard-earned money on is going to new places that suit you.

 Exodus Edits offers curated itineraries, designed to help you maximise your time and find the best spots.